ZanichelliEditore/iconset/README.md

 Replace the generated `.ttf` files in the `fonts/` folder, then commit and push the changes.

+## Export for Albe web components

+Select the font "subfamily" (fill, stroke, button) and click the Export button.
+It will copy the JSON Object to the clipboard.

 ## Development

 Checkout the repository: